 - Size and Design: Espresso machines can take up significant counter space.
 Measure your available area and choose a machine that fits comfortably.
 Beyond practicalities, consider the aesthetic that best suits your kitchen decor.
 Manual and semi-automatic machines often boast classic, elegant designs.

 - Technical Specifications: Pay attention to power (wattage), pump pressure (9 bars is standard for espresso), and water reservoir capacity.
-Dual boiler systems in semi-automatics offer superior temperature stability for simultaneous brewing and steaming, a feature worth considering for serious enthusiasts.
+Dual boiler systems in semi-automatics offer superior temperature stability for simultaneous brewing and steaming, a feature for serious enthusiasts.

 - Warranty and Support: A robust warranty and accessible customer support are vital.
 Knowing you have technical assistance and parts availability can save headaches down the line, especially for more complex machines.